 - Reinsert the battery, connect the charger, and turn on your laptop.

 Some Lenovo laptops have a pinhole reset.
-If your laptop has such a reset option, use this.
+If your laptop has this reset option, use it.
 Insert a paperclip into the pinhole.
 You will find a small button there.
 Press that button to hard reset your laptop.

 2] Clear CMOS